 4. System of Records Notices

-During the reporting period, Treasury published and updated 3 SORNs.
-All Treasury SORNs, Notices of Proposed Rulemaking, and Final Rules for Privacy Act Exemptions are available on Treasury's privacy website at:
+During the reporting period, Treasury published and updated 4 SORNs.
+All Treasury SORNs, Notices of Proposed Rulemaking, and Final Rules for Privacy Act Exemptions are available at: System of Records Notices (SORNs) | U.S. Department of the Treasury